-Figure 12: Predicted coastwide spawning biomass (top left), total biomass by Biological Region (bottom left), and the proportion of biomass in each Biological Region (right plots; Region 4B is denoted by "Region 5") from the final OM.
+Figure 10: Predicted coastwide spawning biomass (top left), total biomass by Biological Region (bottom left), and the proportion of biomass in each Biological Region (right plots; Region 4B is denoted by "Region 5") from the final OM.
 The blue line is predicted spawning biomass from the OM and red lines are the predicted spawning biomass from each model in the stock assessment ensemble and the red shaded area in the 90% credible interval from the ensemble stock assessment (top left).
 The proportion of biomass from the modelled survey results by year and Biological Region (filled circles) with estimated uncertainty are compared to the predicted proportion of biomass from the OM by year and Biological Region in the plots on the right.

-Fits to the modelled survey index were reasonable for Biological Regions 2, 3, and 4, but showed a pattern in residuals in Biological Region 4B (Figure 13).
-Few models that were examined were able to fit the time-series in Biological Region 4B, and those that did show an improved fit had poor fits to stock distribution and often a high estimated proportion of recruitment to 4B.
+Fits to the modelled survey index were reasonable for all Biological Regions, but showed some patterns in residuals in Biological Region 2 (Figure 11).
+Few models that were examined were able to fit the time-series in Biological Region 2 much better, and those that did show an improved fit had poor fits to stock distribution.

-Figure 13: Fits to modelled survey NPUE index data (four panels on the top left), fits to proportions-atage by sex and Biological Region from the year 2019 (eight panels on the top right), and estimated movement-at-age for the final OM (bottom row).
+Figure 11: Fits to modelled survey NPUE index data (four panels on the top left), fits to proportions-atage by sex and Biological Region from the year 2019 (eight panels on the top right), and estimated movement-at-age for the final OM (bottom row).
 Filled circles in the index plots are modelled survey NPUE with 95% credible intervals and the open triangles are predictions from the final OM.
 Filled circles connected by lines are the proportions-at-age determined from FISS data and the open circles are predictions from the final OM.
-The black filled circles are the movement-at-age probabilities determined from data and the open blue circles are estimated movement-at-age from the final OM.